anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/voucher-jws+json`
 * 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/json`

+The pledge MAY use the response body to signal success/failure details to the service technician operating the Registrar-Agent.
+TODO(confirm, taken from telemetry)

-### Request Artifact: Pledge Voucher-Request Trigger (tPVR) {#tpvr-artifact}
+### Request Artifact: Pledge Voucher-Request Trigger (tPVR) {#tpvr_artifact}

-The Pledge Voucher-Request Trigger (tPVR) artifact SHALL be an unsigned data object, providing the necessary parameters to later assert agent-proximity: the domain registrar LDevID certificate and an agent-signed data object (containing the product-serial-number and a timestamp), which has to be included in the PVR and whose signature is verified by the registrar and MASA utilizing the more compact SubjectKeyIdentifier of the Registrar-Agent LDevID certificate.
+The Pledge Voucher-Request Trigger (tPVR) artifact SHALL be an unsigned data object, providing the necessary parameters for generating the Pledge Voucher-Request (PVR) artifact such that the Agent Proximity Assertion can be verified by registrar and MASA: the domain registrar LDevID certificate and an agent-signed data object containing the product-serial-number and a timestamp.
-The artifact is unsigned because at the time of receiving the tPVR, the pledge can verify neither certificate nor signature and can only accept the parameters provisionally until it receives the voucher as described in {{voucher}} (see {{agt_prx}}).
+The artifact is unsigned because at the time of receiving the tPVR, the pledge could not verify any signature.

-For the JWS-signed JSON format used by this specification, the tPVR artifact SHALL be a UTF-8 encoded JSON document {{!RFC8259}} that conforms with the CDDL {{!RFC8610}} data model defined in {{tpvr_CDDL_def}}:
+For the JSON-based format used by this specification, the tPVR artifact SHALL be a UTF-8 encoded JSON document {{!RFC8259}} that conforms with the CDDL {{!RFC8610}} data model defined in {{tpvr_CDDL_def}}:

 ~~~~ cddl
   pledgevoucherrequesttrigger = {